HectorGBoissier/CSC8566_IOT_Fall2022/RaspberryPi_Setup/RPI_OS_Setup.md

 Here I received a notification saying that "The authenticity of host 'IpAdress' can't be established."
 Type yes to continue to establish the SSH connection.

 **Note**: If you are using a GL.iNet GL-MT300N-V2(Mango) you may encounter issues connecting to the DNS server when connected to the Villanova University's WiFi.
 This will result in the automatic updates after the first logon to fail.
-See the following error that I encountered as a result of VUGuest blocking ping traffic.
+See the following error that I encountered as a result of VUGuest blocking ping traffic:

 ![Connection Error](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/RPI_setup_tutorial/RaspberryPi_Setup/Images/DNS-error.jpg)
 If you encounter this error, I recommended using your phone hotspot or the tethering method to setup the router connection.
 To learn how to setup **Tethering** on your router, please refer to the following tutorial [Optional Router Setup](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/RPI_setup_tutorial/Setup_Router_Tutorial/OptionalSetup.md)

-If your RaspberryPi sucessfully finishes booting up and running the initial updates, you will see the following command screen, where you can type commands from the root account
+If your RaspberryPi sucessfully finishes booting up and running the initial updates, you will see the following command screen, where you can type commands from the root account:

 ![Succesful Connection](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/RPI_setup_tutorial/RaspberryPi_Setup/Images/DietPi-initial-updates-finished.JPG)

 5.Finish configuration of DietPi

 - DietPi has two accounts by default "**root**" and "**dietpi**".
 Please make sure to change the global software password (or root password) from the default *dietpi* to a password of your choice.
-You can also change the default unix user password.
+You can also change the default unix user password, which is also *dietpi*.
 - The RPI will automatically prompt you to update these passwords after the initial updates.
 - If you are not automatically prompted due to connection issues or you skip this step, you can always change them later by using the *dietPi-config* command to access the configuration menu.
 There you can press **Security Options** to update both passwords at any time.